lishangqiu/Orbitaly/README.md

   demands re-homing after an emergency stop rather than guessing
 - **Web dashboard**: polar sky plot, satellite catalog, pass timeline, manual jog/goto controls — works from any browser on the LAN, including a phone
+- **World map view**: ground tracks and projected paths, per-satellite acquisition rings, day/night terminator, and the slice of orbit the scheduler has committed to.
+Coastlines are vendored, so it works with no internet at all.
+It highlights a pass as *in view* only when the geometry clears your horizon **and** a transponder lands in a band you configured — so it will not offer you a 70 cm bird on a 2 m station
 - **Simulation mode**: the same planner, supervisor and interlocks that run on the Pi, driving a virtual rotator; develop and demo with no hardware